jossl95/menm_centennial_anniversary/README.md

 The repository is organized as follows:

-- **`code/`**: Contains scripts and notebooks used for data analysis and visualization related to the journal's publications over the past century.
+- **`code/`**: Contains scripts used for data analysis and visualization related to the journal's publications over the past century.

 - **`data/`**: Includes datasets extracted from the journal's archives, such as publication metadata, and author information.

-- **`decades/`**: Features analyses and summaries of the journal's content, segmented by decade.

 - **`figures/`**: Houses visual representations, including graphs and charts, illustrating various analytical insights derived from the data.